hadihammurabi/bacot/README.md

 # BACOT
-Blocks And Chains As Transcripts (blockchain engine)
+Blocks And Chains Of Transcripts (blockchain engine)